THE MINDFUL BODY BLOG

 I also got myself a bunch of flowers to set near my lunch table because as you said, it is about making an experience out of it.

 The part where you said that I should allow myself to fully enjoy really resonated to me and have been applying it to my life when I can.

-I will do my best to keep it up.
+Will do my best to keep it up.